juanfix/react-heroes-app/README.md

 # react-heroes-app

 This project was generated with React JS 18.2.0.
-Render a list of heroes.
+It renders a list of heroes.

 ## See a Demo

-You can view how this project is without download it on [Github Pages](https://superhero-searcher.herokuapp.com/)
+You can view how this project is without download it on [Github Pages](https://google.com.co/)

 ## Development server